 To make the saltwater, dissolve 1 tablespoon of sea salt in 2 ounces of water.

-After a bit of experimentation, I came up with this version.
+After a bit of experimentation, we came up with this version.
 It looks authentic, it tastes incredible, and it was fun to try to figure it out.
-It's important to recognize that this is my approximation of the recipe based on memory (and confirmed by my wife).
-It also relies on my saltwater solution, but Johnny Michaels probably has his own way of doing it.
-We probably use different brands of sherry too—I only invested about $15 in the bottle.
+It’s important to recognize that this is our approximation of the recipe based on memory (and confirmed by someone who enjoyed one).
+It also relies on our saltwater solution, but Johnny Michaels probably has his own way of doing it.
+We likely use different brands of sherry too—we only invested about $15 in the bottle.
 The garnish is green olives that you need to stuff with marcona almonds.
-If you don't know these, marcona almonds are fantastic.
+If you don’t know these, marcona almonds are fantastic.
 If you leave them on the table for guests, they will be gone before you can mix up another one of these drinks.
 Use bigger olives to accommodate the nut, and depending on the olive brine, you may need to tweak the amount of saltwater.
-I actually don't like olives, so I garnish with just a couple of the almonds.
+We actually don’t like olives, so we garnish with just a couple of the almonds.

 Making this amazing drink demonstrates the usefulness of salt.
-You can easily ruin a drink with too much, but this experience has me wondering how else I might be able to incorporate it into other cocktails.
-Accuracy is important, so if you don't have an eye dropper, use your bar spoon.
-I measured about 110 drops of saltwater to a quarter-ounce.
-So, for this drink, that puts 30 drops at about one-twelfth (1/12) of an ounce or less which is pretty hard to measure with a jigger.
-It's darn close to half a teaspoon, but bar spoons vary.
+You can easily ruin a drink with too much, but this experience has us wondering how else we might be able to incorporate it into other cocktails.
+Accuracy is important, so if you don’t have an eye dropper, use your bar spoon. we measured about 110 drops of saltwater to a quarter-ounce (old pharmacy books sometimes reference a conversion of 480 drops per ounce).
+So, for this drink, that puts 30 drops at about one-sixteenth (1/16) of an ounce or less which is pretty hard to measure with a jigger.
+It’s darn close to half a teaspoon, but bar spoons vary.
 Start with a little in the bottom of your spoon, stir it in and taste it, adding more if necessary.
-I can easily taste the difference between 20 and 30 drops, so proceed with caution and you will know for next time.
-Chances are, you'll make more than one of these!
+We can easily taste the difference between 20 and 30 drops, so proceed with caution and you will know for next time.
+Chances are, you’ll make more than one of these!

 Do you know any cocktail recipes that use salt?
 Let me know in the comments below.

-UPDATE: According to Northstar Cocktails, my version was actually pretty close.
-The differences are that my salt solution is slightly weaker (Michaels uses 3:1 water to salt ratio) and everything but the vodka is pre-made in a batch and added to slightly more vodka.
+UPDATE: According to Northstar Cocktails, our version was actually pretty close.
+The differences are that our salt solution is slightly weaker (Michaels uses 3:1 water to salt ratio) and everything but the vodka is pre-made in a batch and added to slightly more vodka.
 The correct proportions of Night of the Hunter are as follows:

 Night of the Hunter by Johnny Michaels (Official Recipe)